althomi3/flutterWeighliftingJournal/README.md

 # Flutter Weighlifting Journal
 This is a mobile app developed with Flutter.
 The main use case is to add and view weightlifting sets to track progress.

+# How to run the the app
+...

 # Assignment Requirements
 ## Clear Purpose
+Building muscle strength for female climbers.
 This app is build to support building muscle.
 Other training apps which overload users with tracking options and o not provide guidance towards specific training goals.
 This app focuses specifically on muscle growth through hypertrophy which is an established scientifically supported mechanism to grow muscle.
 It focuses on tracking training parameters which are then used to display statistics to the user that help monitoring the training volumne (reps x weight).
 Volumne is one of the key drivers for hypertrophy.
 Hypertrophy is the professional term that describes a muscle state where muscle growth > muscle breakdown.